-To estimate the dollar profit associated with trading on day t, we calculate the dollar profits from each trade net of any market gain.
+To estimate the dollar profit associated with trading on day t, we mark to market on a daily basis.
+We calculate the dollar profits from each trade net of any market gain.
 Specifically, for stock i on day t, we calculate the dollar profit from purchases as:

-$$s_i^b P{i,t-1}(R{it}-R{mt}),$$
+$$S{i}^{b}P{i,t-1}(R{it}-R{mt}),$$

-where $s_i^b$ is the number of shares of stock i bought in the prior ten trading days.
+where s_i^b is the number of shares of stock i bought in the prior ten trading days and $P{i,t-1}$ is the closing price of stock i on day t-1.
 (We also consider horizons of 25 and 140 trading days.)
 There is an analogous calculation for the profits from sales.
 Note that on each day, the aggregate profits from trade for all traders (in a particular stock and across all stocks) are identically zero since for every buy there is a sell: